Advances in Quantum Genetic Algorithms: Introduction

 Parametric comparative studies of QGAs and classical GAs were conducted by \cite{ballinas2023hybrid} and \cite{ibarrondo2022quantum}.
-Their results are cast in Fig. \ref{fig:adv}, showing the percent advantage of each QGA against the average convergence time and average fidelity of classical models for the eigenvalue problem of the \ce{H2} Hamiltonian and of a diagonal Hamiltonian, or accuracy in the case of the knapsack problem.
-It is visible that, while a quantum advantage of speedup is desirable, it is only reliable if accompanied by a high fidelity.
-In addition, an inappropriate choice of parameters or problem may make the QGA disadvantageous.
+Their results are cast in Fig. \ref{fig:adv}-a, showing the percent advantage of each QGA against the average convergence time and average fidelity of classical GA models for the Eigenvalue Problem of the \ce{H2} Hamiltonian and of a diagonal Hamiltonian, or accuracy in the case of the Knapsack Problem.
+The eigenvalue problem for the \ce{H2} and the diagonal Hamiltonians in Fig. \ref{fig:adv}-a encode 4 individuals in 8 qubits \cite{ibarrondo2022quantum}, while the Knapsack Problem \cite{ballinas2023hybrid} encodes 10, 15 and 20 individuals in less than 32 qubits, including ancilla qubits.

+As denoted by the double-advantage region in Fig. \ref{fig:adv}-b, while a quantum advantage of speedup is desirable, it is only reliable if accompanied by high fidelity.
+In addition, an inappropriate choice of parameters or a problem can make the QGA disadvantageous, as shown by the box plots in Fig. \ref{fig:adv}-c.

 The \texttt{measure.EllipseModel} function of the \texttt{skimage} package in Python (version 3.13) programming language is used to define Gaussian elliptical clusters in Fig. \ref{fig:adv}-a , after outlier removal using a standard median-modified Z-score \cite{iglewicz1993volume} along the abscissa.
 The clusters are centered on the filled, larger marker of the same color.
 Fig. \ref{fig:adv}-b is a zoom-in of the first quadrant of Fig. \ref{fig:adv}-a, where the double-advantage regions of the clusters are shaded, showing that the fidelity and the accuracy advantages are topped at 50\%.